 Any of these can be used to create a solid base for your logo and can be easily altered to suit your branding style as it evolves.

-Next play around with some simple illustrations – add a circle around your text, a rectangle, underline it.
-Add small illustrated leaves to your logo for a more bohemian, organic feel, or a small roof for a business in the property sectors.
-Small icons can help to place your business in a particular industry, for example – wheat for a bakery, a tyre for vehicles, a tooth for dental, a ballet shoe for dance.
+Next play around with some simple illustrations – add a circle around your text, a rectangle, and underline it.
+Add small illustrated leaves to your logo for a more bohemian, organic feel, or a small roof for a business in the property sector.
+Small icons can help to place your business in a particular industry, for example – wheat for a bakery, a tyre for vehicles, a tooth for dental, and a ballet shoe for dance.

 Ideally, your logo should be in black or white for simple application on most branding assets, so make sure it will stand out against multi-coloured backgrounds by testing images and colours behind the text.
 Then, once you’re happy with your logo, make sure to save it as a transparent PNG file and save it into a branding folder.
 This will mean that just the design will be applied to your asset, rather than the plain canvas behind it.

 Logos can be used it a number of ways – most often they are used as profile pictures on social media sites, used in the headers of website, on product packaging and in physical branding spaces at your business.
 Make sure that your logo is readable in different sizes, and on different sites, and then begin to apply it across your marketing platforms.

 Colour schemes are often used as an accompaniment to the logo – they should fit the feel of the logo, whether it be through bold colours or simple minimal tones.
 To help curate your chosen colour palette, you should consider a number of factors:

 - Where will these colours be applied i.e. on your website, on your packaging, in your physical space, on your social media?